 If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

-You might even be asking what the difference is, and which one is better.
+You might even be asking what the difference is and which is better.

 But you should be asking a different question.

-In this article, I’m going to explain what the differences are between HDR vs 4K UHD.
+In this article, I will explain the differences between HDR vs 4K UHD.
 Then I’ll explain why you don’t need to choose between one or the other for your next TV.

 Let’s dive in.